matrix-org/matrix-react-skin/examples/custom/README.md

  * src/skins/custom/views: This contains the view JSX for our skin: it has only one file.
 Note that it shares its name with `molecules.MTextTile` from the base skin.
    This causes it to take the place of that component in our derived skin.
+   This file provides a `render` method: this is the method that provides react with the HTML nodes to render and is how matrix-react-sdk apps provide all of their markup, so supplying our own version of this method means we can change the HTML that gets rendered for this component.
  * src/app/index.js: The bootstrap javascript for our app.
 Here, we load our custom skin, get the `pages.MatrixChat` component out of the sdk and pass it to React to render.